DofusSharp/DofusSharp/dofusdb/README.md

   characteristics         Characteristics client
-  criterion <criterion>   Parse a criterion string into a JSON array with more information dungeons                Dungeons client items                   Items client item-images             Item images client item-sets               Item Sets client
+  criterion <criterion>   Parse a criterion string into a JSON array with more information dungeons                Dungeons client game-version            Get the version of the game corresponding to the data items                   Items client item-images             Item images client item-sets               Item Sets client